Safari packing Check list

 - Uganda is a conservative country.
 Therefore we urge visitors to dress respectfully.
 Avoid short skirts and short shorts.

 - An updated trip itinerary and contact information of the tour operator.

 Gorilla trekking and chimpanzee Safari packing Check list.

 - Rain jackets and sweaters for the cold weather and unpredictable rain showers.

-- long sleeved shirts and pants are very important for gorilla and Chimpanzee trekking.
+- Long-sleeved shirts and pants are essential for gorilla and Chimpanzee trekking.
 Hence they help to protect the travelers from bites by ground insects.

 - Water proof trousers.

 - Hand gloves to protect from thorny bushes.